 We seek political fortifications on a smaller level too, in organizations and among our circle of friends.
 God forbid we should be seen standing alone.

-I read recently in The New York Times that bisexuals are no longer considered “allies.”
+I read recently in the New York Times that bisexuals are no longer considered “allies.”
 Apparently they’re too ambiguous, when what is needed is a clear choice for the sake of politics.
 Never mind the deeper impulses and the desires of our hearts that make us unique and human.
 What’s needed is a brain-centered steering of the vast and multifarious soul, so that others can recognize our persona instantly and we can fit into a group.
 Thus we shrink ourselves into slogans, like walking memes.

+The culture wars rot the conversation on both sides.
 Every so often, I check out what's going on in the pages of a certain famous conservative journal, as if to escape the politics of left-leaning journals for a moment, and all I find there are photos of conductors leading an orchestra in a triumphant moment of western high culture, or lectures of old men who wish to resuscitate Allan Bloom.

 It's clear now that Christopher Hitchens carried the entire responsibility of creating fine independent cultural writing on his back for twenty years until his death.
 When he was gone, there were few writers out there who had the smarts to stand alone in their beliefs and shine a light on hypocrisy, no matter its ideology, and none so effective.
 He challenged major faiths for their treatment of women, but he was no academic pet who often changed his opinions to fit the news.
 He saw by his own lights, and he liked controversy.